Swimm-Demo/pytorch-autodocs-demo/.swm/training-mode-toggle.vvaabh56.sw.md

 ---
 title: Training Mode Toggle
 ---
-This document provides an overview of the `_train` function, which is responsible for toggling the training mode of a model.
+This document provides an overview of the <SwmToken path="/torch/ao/quantization/pt2e/export_utils.py" pos="211:3:3" line-data="    def _train(self, mode: bool = True):">`_train`</SwmToken> function, which is responsible for toggling the training mode of a model.
 It explains how the function works, including the steps it takes to switch the model between training and evaluation modes.

-The `_train` function is designed to switch a model between training and evaluation modes.
-When the function is called with the mode set to `True`, it transitions the model to training mode by calling `_move_exported_model_to_train`.
+The <SwmToken path="/torch/ao/quantization/pt2e/export_utils.py" pos="211:3:3" line-data="    def _train(self, mode: bool = True):">`_train`</SwmToken> function is designed to switch a model between training and evaluation modes.
+When the function is called with the mode set to `True`, it transitions the model to training mode by calling <SwmToken path="/torch/ao/quantization/pt2e/export_utils.py" pos="213:1:1" line-data="            _move_exported_model_to_train(self)">`_move_exported_model_to_train`</SwmToken>.
 This involves replacing certain operations like dropout and batchnorm with their training counterparts.
-Conversely, if the mode is set to `False`, the function calls `_move_exported_model_to_eval`, which switches the model to evaluation mode by replacing these operations with their evaluation counterparts.
+Conversely, if the mode is set to `False`, the function calls <SwmToken path="/torch/ao/quantization/pt2e/export_utils.py" pos="174:2:2" line-data="def _move_exported_model_to_eval(model: torch.fx.GraphModule):">`_move_exported_model_to_eval`</SwmToken>, which switches the model to evaluation mode by replacing these operations with their evaluation counterparts.
 This ensures that the model behaves correctly during both training and evaluation phases.

 Here is a high level diagram of the flow, showing only the most important functions: